achyudh/blog/_posts/2017-07-08-mailing-list.md

 Even though I will be leaving for TU Delft to work on my thesis in August, I will remain the sole maintainer of the Mailing-List-Network-Analyzer code base.
 I am currently helping with the on-boarding of sophomore and junior students to this project.
 I believe that the future of this project lies in the hands of these students and I might have to provide them with a sense of direction in which to proceed.
 I will make it a priority to review each contribution made to this project and provide constructive feedback.

+I am extending the analysis on mailing lists to Slack Teams, with the [Slack Community Analysis Tool (SCAT)](https://github.com/rohangoel96/Slack-Community-Analysis-Tool).
+The goal is to conduct analysis on Slack logs over three broad categories: channel, network and users.
+A publicly accessible API and a webapp with visualisations to ease the understanding of the results is just icing on the cake.
+I am planning to submit this for as a student project for the International Conference on Software Engineering (ICSE) along with Rohan Goel, an undergraduate student.
+Even though SCAT is still in the design stage, it should be done by Q2 2018.

-Since I have no idea how to conclude this banter, here is a cool set of outdated graphs I generated a long time ago for a publication draft of this study.
+Because I have no idea how to conclude this banter, here is a cool set of outdated graphs I generated a long time ago for a publication draft of this study.

 ![Infomap Vertex Clustering](https://raw.githubusercontent.com/achyudhk/Mailing-List-Network-Analyzer/development/data/sakai-devel/plots/conversation_chars.png)